presheaf-studio/odin-openblas/README.md

 ## Status

 This library is in the *early* stages of design and should be considered unstable (and likely has errors).
-Raw bindings were produced with Odin-Bindgen, and have mostly not been cleaned up (eg ^ to [^] and other similar edits).
+Raw bindings were produced with Odin-Bindgen, and subsequently cleaned up.

 Files at the top level build okay, but need the design changes noted below.
 Files in the `_UNTESTED` folder are not yet cleaned up.